Music Activities and Games for Toddlers to Preschoolers

 Give toddlers light scarves or ribbons to hold and wave around as they move to music.
 This activity allows them to explore movement creatively, enhances fine motor skills as they grasp and manipulate the scarf, and teaches them about the flow and direction of movement.

-Music Activities for Preschoolers
+Music Activities and Games for Toddlers to Preschoolers - photo 3

 1. Sing-Along Story Time